dockyard/ember-app_kit-rails/README.md

-# EmberAppkitRails
+# Ember App Kit Rails

-Ember Appkit for the Asset Pipeline
+Ember App Kit for the Asset Pipeline.

 **This gem is still pre-1.0 and as such its public API will likely change over the course of heading towards 1.0**